fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

                 (10) Epoches - No of epoches were increased for most of the models above (from 100 to 200) and no further improvement was noted.

+## Final Optimization Model and its performance -

 ## Discussion and Conclusions -